biovault/nptsne/docsource/source/usage.rst

 Examples
 --------

-Example of both the :py:class:`nptsne.TextureTsne` and :py:class:`nptsne.TextureTsneExtended` are available in a `Jupyter notebook <http://cytosplore.lumc.nl:8081/artifactory/wheels/nptsne/NPTSNE_notebooktests.ipynb>`_.
+Examples of both the :py:class:`nptsne.TextureTsne` and :py:class:`nptsne.TextureTsneExtended` are available in a `Jupyter notebook <http://cytosplore.lumc.nl:8081/artifactory/wheels/nptsne/NPTSNE_notebooktests.ipynb>`_.